Statistical Tests

 To create this card:

-• Select a variable as the “Grouping Variable”
+• Select a categorical variable to define the populations by its values

 • Select either:

-• “Build groups from most frequent values” and then specify a value for the “Maximum number of groups”, or
+• “Build the populations from the most frequent values” of your categorical variable and then specify a value for the “Maximum number of populations”, or

-• “Define groups manually” and then enter the values of your grouping variable to form the population.
+• “Define the populations manually” and then enter the values of your categorical variable to form the populations.

-The tested hypothesis is that the medians of the paired populations are identical.
+The tested hypothesis is that the median of the test variable is identical in the two populations within each pair of populations.

 • The tested hypothesis